ehsaniara/joblet-sdk-python/docs/API_REFERENCE.md

 **Smart log streaming** - automatically fetches historical logs then streams live logs.

 This method intelligently handles both historical and live logs:
-1. First fetches any historical logs (internally from joblet-persist via IPC)
+1. First fetches any historical logs from the persist service (port 50052)
-2. Then streams live logs from the running job
+2. Then streams live logs from the main service (port 50051)

-All operations go through a single endpoint (port 50051), with internal Unix socket proxying for historical data.

 **Parameters:**
 - `job_uuid`: Job UUID or short UUID prefix